abkushmeena-glitch/Breast-Cancer-Prediction-Model/README.md

 # Breast-Cancer-Prediction-Model
-I have build a breast cancer prediction model using dataset - Breast Cancer Wisconsin (Diagnostic)(https://archive.ics.uci.edu/ml/datasets/Breast+Cancer+Wisconsin+(Diagnostic)).
+I build a breast cancer prediction model using dataset - Breast Cancer Wisconsin (Diagnostic)(https://archive.ics.uci.edu/ml/datasets/Breast+Cancer+Wisconsin+(Diagnostic)).

 More than 10 important features are used from dataset to predict whether the breast tumor is Malignant or Benign.